danielfang7/PortfolioWebsite/README.md

 # danielfang.me

-Personal portfolio and showcase site for **Daniel Fang** — engineering, projects, investments, and writing.
-Built to demonstrate craft through the site itself: clean layout, modern animations, and a 3D scroll-linked works carousel.
+Personal portfolio and showcase site for **Daniel Fang** - engineering, projects, investments, and writing.

-**Domain:** [danielfang.me](https://danielfang.me) · **Hosting:** Netlify · **Status:** In development

 ---